Custom Sports Mouthguards from Crows Nest Dentists

 Australians love their sport!
 Most children will be a member of at least one sporting team growing up, and many of us continue to enjoy a range of sports in adulthood too.
 Sport is a wonderful pastime, and an excellent way to get some enjoyable exercise.
 However, it doesn’t come without risks to our bodies.

 When it comes to dentistry, the one we are most concerned with is the possibility of an injury being inflicted on your teeth.
 Whether it’s a ball, a bat, or a board, there is a wide range of things which can inflict a rather nasty injury to your smile during sporting activities, all of which can leave you with functionality issues, and the possibility of a very big dental bill to fix it over a lifetime.
-However, this risk can easily be reduced.
+The good news is: this risk can easily be reduced.

 The use of a custom-made sports mouthguard is essential for protecting the teeth in many sporting activities.
 A mouthguard works by absorbing and distributing the traumatic forces which can be inflicted on your teeth during sports and recreation activities.
-It has been a positive step in the dental health of Australians that most sporting clubs now require players to use a sports mouthguard as the incidence of dental injuries during sports has reduced significantly.
+It has been a positive step in the dental health of Australians that most sporting clubs now require players to use a sports mouthguard, as the incidence of dental injuries during sports has reduced significantly.

 What’s the best mouthguard for sport?

 In order to create your custom-made mouthguard, you dentist will begin by taking impressions of your mouth.
-Those impressions are then used by a dental technician to construct your appliance.
-Dental On Clarke mouthguards are made from multiple layers of shock-absorbing rubberised material.
+Those impressions are then used by a dental technician to construct your mouthguard.
+Dental On Clarke mouthguards are made from multiple layers of shock-absorbing, rubberised material.
 This multi-layer construction promotes an accurate fit and good shock absorption.
 Your dentist will give you tips on how to wear, clean and store your appliance.

 A mouthguard should be thought of like sport shoes: it’s an essential part of your sporting kit that will help you to enjoy your sport in safety.
 Like sport shoes, your appliance will need replacing in time, especially if your mouth is still growing and your teeth are changing.